Voice Streaming API

 4

-Our service registers with your server by sending a register event
+Our service registers with your server by sending a "connected" event

 5

-Your server confirms registration by responding with a register.success event
+Your server confirms registration by responding with a "connected" event

 6